Wake Up! (The Boo Radleys album): Release and promotion

 Following the success of Definitely Maybe (1994) by Oasis, Creation Records' owner Sony Music Entertainment wanted more chart success from the label.
 After the departure of marketing consultant Tim Abbot, John Andrews became his successor in November 1994.
 While Abbot had previously tried to market the label in his own image, Andrews was more concerned with simply selling records.
 Andrews was tasked with achieving commercial success for Teenage Fanclub and the Boo Radleys.
 Guitarist Martin Carr said upon meeting Andrews for the first time, he was "scaring me with all this talk about marketing.
 It was the first time we'd ever been asked to participate alongside marketing and take an interest in it".
 Upon hearing the album's final mixes in November 1994, staff from the label argued over the first choice of a single.
 Assistant press officer Andy Saunders, along with Carr, proposed "Wake Up Boo!", while co-founder Dick Green wanted the less commercial-sounding "It's Lulu".

 Saunders chalked this up to the old-school way of thinking at the label, not wanting to seem like the band sold-out.
 Three other staff members agreed with Green, which resulted in Saunders exclaiming, "You are insane.
 This ['Wake Up Boo!'] is a smash".
 Creation Records used the emerging Britpop movement to help push promotion for Wake Up!.
 To tie in with scene, Andrews organized a retail campaign with Our Price and Virgin Megastores, which included releases from the Boo Radleys, Blur and Elastica.
 Despite the album's success, founder Alan McGee said the band were approaching them for money to help fund touring.
-Alongside this, McGee mentioned that said they had "indie bands doing stuff that wasn't indie at all – the Boo Radleys being interviewed by Richard and Judy, doing children's programmes".
+Alongside this, McGee mentioned that they had "indie bands doing stuff that wasn't indie at all – the Boo Radleys being interviewed by Richard and Judy, doing children's programmes".
 As Carr was a driven-kind of person, he agreed to any opportunity in this vein, while Sice became unenthusiastic with this type of promotion.
 Following an interview with SKY Magazine, Sice and Saunders got into an argument that saw the latter being fired as the band's publicist.

+The Boo Radleys subsequently supported Blur for a one-off show at the Mile End Stadium in London; following this, they performed at the Glastonbury and Reading Festival.
+Though the album's accompanying singles helped keep the band's profile high in mainland Europe, it did not fare as well in the US.
+Columbia Records, who distributed Creation Records' releases in the US, dropped the band from their roster sometime afterwards.